Ontology Object Properties are Data Model Associative Entities – not Relationships

 Enterprise Modeling tools also support data transformation into object-oriented models and vice versa.

-These transformations are straight-forward and well-defined because the models describe information data sets with relationships between the sets :
+These transformations are straightforward and well-defined because the models describe information data sets with relationships between the sets :

 • Entity Attributes, Relationships